-History of Art/Architecture/Design

-C1 S1 L1
+IDES1061 History of Art/Architecture/Design Staff Contact: Department Office C1 S1 L1

-General overview of the history of art, architecture and design from earliest times to the present, within the context of aesthetic and socio-cultural influences.
+General overview of the history of art, architecture and design from earliest times to the present, within the context of aesthetic and sociocultural influences.

-IDES2091 Design Methodology
+Design Methodology

-Staff Contact: Department Office C1 2 L1 Prerequisite: IDES1031
+Staff Contact: Department Office C1 2 L1 Prerequisite: IDES1031 application of research methods.

-Design methodology and its applications in the industrial situation, analysis of problems, strategy planning, the application of research methods.
 The methods.
 The problem of problem solving.

+Design methodology and its applications in the industrial situation, analysis of problems, strategy planning, the